 - Students terminated for exceeding the maximum hours requirement should also include a letter from their department academic advisor listing the courses still needed to complete their degree AND the anticipated date of graduation.
 A degree audit from the academic advisor may be submitted in this circumstance.

-Appeals will be considered by the Satisfactory Academic Progress Appeal Committee, which will render a decision in writing.
-This committee consists of members from various NEIU departments and offices, including the financial aid office.
+Appeals will be considered by the Standards of Academic Progress Appeal Committee, which will render a decision in writing.
+This committee consists of members from various NEIU departments and offices, including Financial Aid.
 The Committee meets every six to eight weeks during the semester unless an emergency situation occurs.
 Any appeals received after the eighth week of the term will not be considered until the following term.
-The Financial Aid Office will promptly notify the student in writing of the committee’s decision.
+Financial Aid will promptly notify the student in writing of the committee’s decision.